Cultural Differences in International Merger and Acquisitions

 Today, in the “Corporate Culture” section of the BNP Paribas’s website you can find the “Diversity section”, where BNP Paribas not just states its position on the subject, but enlists a number of concrete steps in upholding this commitment.
 These steps include Professional Training to Fight against Stereotypes, Favouring Professional Equality between Women and Men and A People with Disabilities Policy to Promote Employment and Integration etc.

 Such an accommodative approach mainly pre-determined the attitude towards the acquisition.
 In the statement of BNP Paribas on the acquisition of Fortis it was stated: “This partnership culture, founded on openness to third parties and the pooling of best practices, is a veritable “trademark” of BNP…”.
-This was the general idea while all the integration processes were performed accordingly .
+This was a general idea while all the integration processes were performed accordingly.

-It is worth mentioning here, that in spite of the fact that all the employees are constantly encouraged to keep an open mind and to be sensitive to other cultures, BNP Paribas conducted a number of cultural awareness trainings on how to work with people from Belgium and Luxemburg.
+It is worth mentioning here, that in spite of the fact that all the employees are constantly encouraged to keep an open mind and to be sensitive to other cultures, BNP Paribas conducted a number of cultural awareness training and cultural competency training courses to help people work effectively with people from Belgium and Luxemburg.

 Now, let us turn to an example from heavy industry in terms of international mergers and acquisitions.
 In 1999 British Steel and Dutch Royal Hoogovens decided to merge.
 The result was the Corus Group.

 The prospects for the venture were promising.
 Corus group was estimated to become the “world’s fifth-biggest steelmaker at the time”.
 However, the reality was slightly different.

 The first cultural mismatch is quite similar to a couple of the other case studies which already have covered – differences in management practices.